 - Management VMs are hidden from end-user visibility, hence their CPU and memory utilization are not included in the utilization of hosts, clusters, and upper level objects.
 As a result, the utilization of hosts and clusters might appear lower than expected and capacity remaining may appear higher than expected.

-- Cost calculation is not supported on Azure VMware Solution.
-Ignore all the cost metrics.
+- Cost calculation based on reference database is supported on Azure VMware Solution.

 - The end-user on the vCenter Server on Azure VMware Solution has limited privileges.
 In-guest memory collection using VMware tools is not supported with virtual machines.
 Active and consumed memory utilizations continue to work in this case.

 - You cannot log in to vRealize Operations Cloud using the credentials of the vCenter Server on Azure VMware Solution.

 - The vCenter Server on Azure VMware Solution does not support the vRealize Operations Cloud plugin.

 - Workload optimization including pDRS and host-based business intent is not supported because the end-user does not have respective privileges to manage cluster configurations.